hkevin01/opennlp-gpu/README.md

 ## Prerequisites

-- Java 11 or higher
+- Java 11 or higher (Java 17 recommended)
-- Apache Maven 3.6 or higher
+- Gradle 8.4 or higher
 - CUDA Toolkit 11.0 or higher (for NVIDIA GPUs)
 - OpenCL 1.2 or higher compatible GPU